Elcano20241021/Angolan-Bank-chatbot-demonstration/README.md

 # 🏦 Sol AI Virtual Assistant
-**RAG chatbot powered by LangChain, OpenAI, and Hugging Face 🤖**
+**RAG chatbot powered by LangChain, OpenAI, and Hugging Face**

 Banco Sol AI Virtual Assistant is an intelligent customer support chatbot built with Retrieval-Augmented Generation (RAG) and LLM integration, designed to provide accurate, contextual, and cost-efficient answers about Banco Sol's products and services.

-**| ⚠️ This project is for demonstration purposes only and is not connected to Banco Sol’s internal systems.**
+**| ⚠️ Disclaimer: This project is for demonstration purposes only and is not connected to Banco Sol’s internal systems.**

 ## Project Overview
 Large Language Models (LLMs) are powerful but rely on static training data, which can make them outdated or inaccurate.